The 2026

 • Performance & embodiment

-• How strongly the poem succeeds as audio-first
+• How strongly the poem succeeds as an audio performance

 What We’re Listening For